kevinfjbecker/bitd-toolkit/README.md

 [PDF](https://www.thealexandrian.net/creations/bladesinthedark/bladesinthedark-cheat-sheet-v3.pdf) / [Page link](https://thealexandrian.net/wordpress/41025/roleplaying-games/blades-in-the-dark-system-cheat-sheet-v3)

-> this cheat sheet is designed to summarize all of the rules for running the game — from Action Roll resolutions to Downtime activities.
-It is not, however, designed to be a quick start packet: If you want to learn how to play Blades in the Dark, you’ll want to read through the core rulebook.
-These cheat sheets are a long-term resource for both GMs and players, and can serve as a great tool for experienced players teaching newcomers, but it’s a cheat sheet, not a textbook.
+> ... this cheat sheet is designed to summarize all of the rules for running the game — from Action Roll resolutions to Downtime activities.